desxtra/desxtra/README.md

 - **HTML/CSS** 🎨: Skilled in creating responsive and visually appealing websites.

 ### **Frameworks & Tools**
-- **React.js** ⚛️: Building dynamic and scalable front-end applications.
+- **Cloud Computing with AWS** ☁️: Building scalable and efficient cloud infrastructure using services like EC2, S3, Lambda, and RDS.
 - **Node.js** 🟢: Developing server-side applications and APIs.
 - **Git & GitHub** 🔄: Version control and collaborative coding.

 ### **Other Skills**
-- **UI/UX Design** ✏️: Crafting user-friendly interfaces with tools like Figma.
+- **Cloud Computing with AWS** ☁️: Designing and managing cloud-based solutions, including serverless architecture and cloud security.
 - **Database Management** 🗄️: Working with SQL and NoSQL databases like MySQL and MongoDB.
 - **Problem Solving** 🧠: Strong analytical skills to tackle complex coding challenges.

 ---

 ### **What I’m Currently Learning**
-- **Cloud Computing with AWS** ☁️: Exploring cloud infrastructure, serverless architecture, and AWS services like EC2, S3, and Lambda.
+- **Advanced Cloud Computing with AWS** ☁️: Deep diving into AWS services like Elastic Beanstalk, CloudFormation, and DevOps tools.
-- **Machine Learning** 🤖: Diving into AI and data science with Python.
+- **Machine Learning** 🤖: Exploring AI and data science with Python.

 ---